PunnettSong/2020-Summer-Research/README.md

 # Background

-The haptic device currently takes in an image that produces a static feel or friction.
-The problem with the device is that the friction is produced in an "inverted way".
+The haptic device currently takes in an image that produces a static feel of friction which allows a visually-impaired user to sense the different colors in the images.
+The problem with the device lies in its processing and outputting the image.
+The static friction does not provide an intuitive description to the user, but in an "inverted manner".

-For instance, imagine an image of a black filled coloured circle with a white background.
+For instance, imagine an image of a black filled colored circle with a white background.
 When the device takes in the image, the friction will be produced on the white background while the black filled circle has a smooth feel where there is no friction at all.

 Intuitively, the white background should be smooth while the dark black circle should be producing the highest friction.
-We also wanted the friction level to vary as the colour changes too.
+We also wanted the friction level to vary as the color changes too.

-The purpose of the application is to produce an inverted image and integrate with the haptic device, so that it can produce an intuitive static projection from the image.
+The purpose of the application is to produce an inverted image and integrate it with the haptic device so that it can produce a desirable static projection to the input-image.

 # Functionality of the Application